mozilla/thimble.mozilla.org/README.md

 ```sh
 npm start
 ```
-Once you see a log that says `Express server listening on http://localhost:3500 (this may take a minute...)`, you can access Thimble on [http://localhost:3500](http://localhost:3500).
+Once you see a log that says `Client files have been built.
+You can now load Thimble at http://localhost:3500`, you can access Thimble on [http://localhost:3500](http://localhost:3500).

 You can terminate the Thimble server by hitting Ctrl-C.

+Once the Thimble server is on, if you make changes to any file inside the `public` folder, your changes will automatically be picked up and you can see them by refreshing your browser tab.
+If you make changes to any other file, you will need to terminate the Thimble server and restart it using `npm start` for the changes to take effect.

 To suspend the VM and temporarily stop the services Thimble relies on, use `vagrant suspend` (like putting it to sleep).
 You can also use `vagrant halt` to do a full shutdown of the services.